 Newcastle upon Tyne, United Kingdom

-Time frame: Intraoperative from TBS identification to the last moment in time at which no detectable bleeding at the TBS is observed
+Time frame: During surgical procedure on Day 0 (from TBS identification to the last moment in time at which detectable bleeding at TBS observed)

-Time frame: Intraoperative, 4 minutes after TBS identification
+Time frame: 4 minutes after TBS identification (during surgical procedure on Day 0)

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.